remigenet/keras_sig/README.md

 ### Performance Benchmarks

 All benchmarks run on AMD EPYC-7302P 16-cores with RTX-3090.
+More benchmarks are available in the paper, including signatory.
+All the bellow results and paper results are available in the `performance_example` folder.

 #### Forward Pass (128 batch, 100 sequence, 5 features, depth 4)